SulmanK/Capcom-Cup-2018/README.md

 ## Objective
-* Create a dashboard to convey analysis on the participants in the Capcom Cup 2018
+* Create a dashboard to convey analysis on the participants in the Capcom Cup 2018, the premiere eSports Street Fighter V tournament.

+## Background Information
+* Capcom Cup 2018 is the penultimate tournament for Capcom Pro Tour, an eSports league for Street Fighter V.

 ## Process:
 * Implemented a PostgreSQL database for storing and handling of data queries.